Jõesuu, Pärnu County

 Jõesuu is a village in Tori Parish, Pärnu County in southwestern Estonia.

 Location

 It is located on the confluence of Navesti and Pärnu rivers, about 5 km east of Tori, the centre of the municipality.

 Population

 Jõesuu has a population of 389 (as of 2003).

 Name

-Th name Jõesuu meaning "river mouth" in Estonian refers to the mouth of the Navesti River.
+The name Jõesuu means 'river mouth' in Estonian and refers to the mouth of the Navesti River.